AdvancedMining

 Custom Textures

 The Custom Texture property you can optionally specify works by summoning an Item Display entity at the block's location.
-The entity displays an item with the item_model
+The entity displays an item with the item_model data component.
+The block property itself is just the key:value of the texture.

 This means that if you have a give command like this: